-God not only cancels the ordinances of the law but he also removes the ordinance itself from leveling any further charges against us.
+God not only cancels the ordinances of the law, but he also removes the ordinance itself from leveling any further charges against us.
 The nailing up of the removed thing was prior to the taking out of the way.
 The nailing of the removed thing was the triumph to the cross.

-The death of Christ on the cross not only rendered the law ineffective but it gave public demonstration that the victory was complete.
+The death of Christ on the cross not only rendered the law ineffective, but it gave a public demonstration that the victory was complete.
 As the law hangs fast to the cross, it is publicly apparent to all that the law has no more demands upon us.
 God fixed the law to the cross with nails.

 God wipes out the indictment against us on the cross.
 The indictment itself was crucified.
 This is unadulterated grace.
 The list of charges against us was based on the law.
 This list was wiped out by the law.

 The very indictment against us was crucified.
 God wipes it out as if it never existed.
 He executed it on the cross.
-When Christ was nailed to the cross the law was nailed there as well.
+When Christ was nailed to the cross, the law was nailed there as well.

 The cross is of infinite value to the person who takes advantage of its work.

-God will never judge our sin again.
-Jesus lifted up our sin and carried it away.
+God will never judge our sins again.
+Jesus lifted our sin and carried it away.
 Sin was permanently and personally judged on the cross by Jesus’ death for our sin.
 We will never face our sin again under the law of double jeopardy.
 The law of double jeopardy means that it is wrong to pay for a crime twice.
-If Jesus paid for our sins it is wrong that we would have to pay for them as well.
+If Jesus paid for our sins, it is wrong that we would have to pay for them as well.
 God removes sin permanently.
 The only issue left is what will we do with the work of Christ on the cross.
 Have you received the work of Christ on the cross as sufficient suffering for your sin?